hollowdoor/ebla/README.md

 });
 ```

+You can't do `el.css(name, value)`.
+Use `el.style.cssProperty` to set, or get each style individually.

 ### el.clone(deep)

 `el.clone(deep)` is the same as `element.cloneNode(deep)`.
 Expect a copy of `el.element` to returned wrapped in a new instance of `E()`.